 Michael Coates (Organismal Biology & Anatomy/Committee on Evolutionary Biology): Diversification and evolutionary history of sharks and fishes.
 Evolutionary developmental biology.

-Maureen Coleman (Geophysical Sciences/Biophysics): Marine microbial diversity and its role in ecosystem functioning.
+Maureen Coleman (Geophysical Sciences/Committee on Evolutionary Biology/Biophysics/Microbiology/Microbiome Center): Marine microbial diversity and its role in ecosystem functioning.
 Phage-host interactions and the role that phage play in shaping host genomes.